 Old Growth: Wood from slow-growth, virgin timber.
 Trees in old growth forests grew extremely slow and straight as they fought their way to the forest canopy.
 This process produced very large, straight trees that produced some of the strongest grain, longest length and widest width flooring boards availabe.

 Old Growth Forest: A forest that has attained great age without significant disturbance, and thereby exhibits unique features due to the unique, untouched nature of the growth patterns of the trees within.
 Diversified tree structure includes multi-layered canopies and canopy gaps, high variance of tree heights and diameters, diversity of decaying classes and sizes of woody debris, and diversity of tree species.
 Old growth forests in the north and northeastern part of our nation are virtually extinct and highly protected.
 (Old Growth Forest info sourced from Wiki)

-Olde Wood Limited: A famiy-owned and industry-leading company in the reclaimed hardwoods industry offering premium flooring products from reclaimed, old growth and character-grade lumber.
-They also offer reclaimed beams, barn siding, trim, stair parts and authentic barn stone veneers.
+Olde Wood Limited®: A family-owned and industry-leading company in the reclaimed hardwoods industry offering premium flooring products from antique reclaimed, traditionally milled and character-grade lumber.
+They also offer antique reclaimed beams, barn siding, trim, stair parts and authentic barn stone veneers.